-- The Department’s operation is defined by a treatment/rehabilitation philosophy which dictates that each child be assessed individually and receives the services necessary to meet his/her needs.
+- The Department's operation is defined by a treatment / rehabilitation philosophy that dictates that each child be assessed individually and receives the services necessary to meet his/her needs.

-- The Department provides its services on an outreach basis, sending probation officers into the community to offer their assistance and supervise in the children’s home, schools and neighborhoods.
+- The Department provides its services on an outreach basis, sending probation officers into the community to offer their assistance and supervise in the child's home, schools and neighborhoods.

 - To respond effectively to the increasingly complex needs of children, the Department engages the involvement of parents and enlists the support of the community's other social service providers.